feststelltaste/awesome-software-analytics/readme.md

 ## Hands-Ons

-Acticities that let you experience Software Analytics all by yourself.
+Activities that let you experience Software Analytics all by yourself.

 - [Markus Harrer: Software Analytics Workshop (2019)](https://github.com/feststelltaste/software-analytics-workshop) - a repository with a guided tour through first software analysis using Data Science approaches und tools.